anna-podhajska/Business-Travel/README.md

 Then:
 - cd Business-Travel
 - npm install
+- npm run

 ## Personal project - company business travel system prototype
-personal project started on the 4th week of bootcamp, work in progress
+personal project that started on the 4th week of bootcamp, work in progress

 ## As a user I want:
 - create a travel request for travel desk that can be approved by my manager